AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/enable-pwa.md

 ## Using Your PWA-Enabled Site {#using-pwa-enabled-site}

-Now that you have configured your site to support PWA, you can experience for yourself.
+Now that you have [configured your site to support PWA,](#enabling-pwa-for-your-site) you can experience it for yourself.

 1. Access the site in a [supported mobile browser.](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs#Summary)
 1. You will see a `+` icon in the address bar of the browser, indicating that the site can be installed as a local app.